-Those thoracic surgeons who do attend college, typically earn either nursing degrees or business degrees.
-Less commonly earned degrees for thoracic surgeons include medicine degrees or sociology degrees.
+Those thoracic surgeons who do attend college, typically earn either a nursing degree or a business degree.
+Less commonly earned degrees for thoracic surgeons include a medicine degree or a sociology degree.

 Once you're ready to become a thoracic surgeon, you should explore the companies that typically hire thoracic surgeons.
 According to thoracic surgeon resumes that we searched through, thoracic surgeons are hired the most by UPMC, Integrity Locums, and Utah Valley University.
-Currently, UPMC has 4 thoracic surgeon job openings, while there are 1 at Adventist Health System and 1 at Ascension Health Alliance.
+Currently, UPMC has 4 thoracic surgeon job openings, while there are 3 at Integrity Locums and 3 at Utah Valley University.

 View more details on thoracic surgeon salaries across the United States.

-If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at United States Army, United States Navy, and Charles River Laboratories.
+If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at United States Army Corps of Engineers, Us Navy, and D-R SERVICES.
 These three companies have hired a significant number of thoracic surgeons from these institutions.